SimulationEverywhere-Models/Geography-Based-Model/README.md

 * A copy of Cadmium with JSON input support, available at https://github.com/SimulationEverywhere/cadmium/tree/celldevs-json

+  To get the aforementioned copy of cadmium with JSON support, the following commands can be used:

+  git clone https://github.com/SimulationEverywhere/cadmium.git --single-branch --branch celldevs-json cd cadmium git submodule update --init --recursive

+  **The above commands will change once the branched clone from, celldevs-json, is merged into master in its repository.
+  Afterwards, the first command should be replaced with `git clone https://github.com/SimulationEverywhere/cadmium.git`**

   The dependencies for cadmium must also be installed.
 Refer to the document located at: http://www.sce.carleton.ca/courses/sysc-5104/lib/exe/fetch.php?media=cadmium.pdf